powersjohnp/portfolio/README.md

 # portfolio
 Example excerpts from code I have written for research projects

+### R
+data_summary.R
+This script extracts data from research task log files and saves a summarized form of these data to a .csv file for analysis.

 ### MATLAB
 task_pseudorandomization.m
 This script performs trial order pseudorandomization for a research task with a complex design, in which many conditions had to be balanced and ordered in very specific ways.
 It was called at the beginning of a task script, when research participants completed said task while undergoing fMRI scanning of brain activity.